 The GR20AX is a compact and easy-to-use gun that is great for arts and crafts.
 Its small size makes it ideal for hard to reach corners as well as getting into small cabinets and boxes.
 This gun heats up dual temperature glue sticks fast so that you can get started right away.

 It also uses a trigger feed mechanism, so you can easily control the flow as you work.
-This model is ideal for wood, plastic, and other semi-porous materials and will bond within 60 seconds.This gun uses a power cord.
-It also comes with a limited lifetime warranty and includes twelve glue sticks to get you started.
+This model is ideal for wood, plastic, and other semi-porous materials and will bond within 60 seconds.This gun uses a power cord and includes twelve glue sticks to get you started.

 Next, we have the Adhesive Technologies 0443 Two-Temp Hot Glue Gun.
 While the Stanley gun is high-quality and can do the job, this model is much better in that it gives you precise control.
 If you want a basic glue gun, then the Stanley will work for you.